dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 6.md

     }
     ```

 5. <a name="5"></a><a name="roslyn-57925"></a>In Visual Studio 17.0.7, if a `struct` type declaration with no constructors includes initializers for some but not all fields, the compiler will report an error that all fields must be assigned.

-Earlier builds of 17.0 skipped the _definite assignment analysis_ for the parameterless constructor synthesized by the compiler for a `struct` with field initializers and no constructors, potentially resulting in instances with uninitialized fields.
-The updated behavior is consistent with the analysis performed for explicitly declared constructors.
+    Earlier builds of 17.0 skipped _definite assignment analysis_ for the parameterless constructor synthesized by the compiler in this scenario and did not report unassigned fields, potentially resulting in instances with uninitialized fields.
+The updated analysis and error reporting is consistent with explicitly declared constructors.
 See [roslyn#57925](https://github.com/dotnet/roslyn/pull/57925).

     For instance, the following results in an error:
     ```csharp